What Matters in Hierarchical Search for Combinatorial Reasoning Problems?: Key Factors For Hierarchical Search

+In many practical scenarios, value function estimates are based on either limited data samples or handcrafted heuristics \citep{deepblue, Mnih2015, walke2023bridgedata}.
+This often leads to high approximation errors.
+If search algorithms rely too heavily on these imperfect estimates, they can make poor decisions, especially in large and complex environments where accurate value estimates are even harder to obtain \citep{open_x_embodiment_rt_x_2023, starcraft}.

-To confirm that intuition, we run an experiment in a Rubik's cube environment (Section \ref{sec:noisy_value}).
-This time, the training setup is the same as in Section \ref{sec:rubik_replicate}.
-However, during inference, we add additional noise to the value estimates.
+Section \ref{appendix:properties_moe} hints that when value estimates are subject to high uncertainty, subgoal methods should outperform low-level searches.
+To confirm that intuition, we run an experiment in a Rubik's cube, N-Puzzle, and Sokoban environments (Section \ref{sec:analysis_noise}).
+During inference, we add additional noise to the value estimates.
 That is, whenever a node is added to the search tree and its value estimate equals $\hat v$, we add it with the value of $\hat v + \mathcal N(0, \sigma)$ instead.

-Figure \ref{fig:rubik_noise} shows that as the amount of noise increases, each low-level method gets less and less efficient.
+Figure \ref{fig:noise_all} shows that as the amount of noise increases, each low-level method gets less and less efficient.
 On the extreme, when using fully random values ($\sigma=100$), they struggle to solve any instance.

 On the other hand, subgoal methods are much more resilient to noise in the value.
-Adaptive Subgoal Search is nearly not affected by the presence of noise.
-For subgoal distances longer than 1, kSubS retains as much as $40\%$ success rate, even with completely random values.
-The kSubS-1 variant behaves similarly to BestFS, for they are, in fact, equivalent.
+Adaptive Subgoal Search is nearly not affected by the presence of noise. kSubS is able to retain as much as $40\%-90\%$ success rate, even with completely random values.

 Observe that the search performed by low-level methods is guided mainly by the value function.
 Hence, if the computed estimates are subject to high variance, low-level search struggles to make any progress.
 On the other hand, the subgoal search is guided both by the value function and the subgoal generator.
 Both the subgoal generator and the conditional policy that connects subgoals do not depend on the values.
 Hence, the value function is used only in the high-level nodes, which is only a fraction of the search tree.